uhh-lt/kaldi-tuda-de/README.md

 # Open source distant speech recipe for building German acoustic models with KALDI
 The speech corpus has been recorded using a Microsoft Kinect and three other microphones in parallel at Technische Universität Darmstadt.
-The corpus compromises ~31h of training data per microphone and 5h seperated into development and test partitions.
+The corpus compromises ~31h of training data per microphone and 5h separated into development and test partitions.
 The speech data has been recorded using the [KisRecord software](http://kisrecord.sourceforge.net/).

-The current recipe trains and tests exlusively on the training and test partitions of the Microsoft Kinect beamformed and noise reduced audio data.
+The current recipe trains and tests exclusively on the training and test partitions of the Microsoft Kinect beamformed and noise reduced audio data.

-The scripts will ask you where to place larger files and can download all neccesary files (speech corpus, German texts, phoneme dictionaries) to train the acoustic and language models.
+The scripts will ask you where to place larger files and can download all necessary files (speech corpus, German texts, phoneme dictionaries) to train the acoustic and language models.
 You can also download these resources manually, see Section "Getting data files separately" down below.

-## Prerequsites
+## Prerequisites

 The scripts are only tested under Linux (Ubuntu 14.04).
 Download and install KALDI and follow the installation instructions.
 You can download a recent version using svn: